 - Personality is more important than academic qualifications, but a good general education is helpful.

-- A National Certificate (NC), National Qualification (NQ) or Higher National Certificate (HNC) in Travel and Tourism may be useful and demonstrate your interest in the area, but is not necessary.
+- An NC, NQ or HNC in Travel and Tourism may be useful and demonstrate your interest in the area, but is not necessary.

 - A working knowledge of a foreign language is an advantage.